JamesDunne/rest0-api/README.md

   * `parameters`: defines a mapping of query-string parameter names to their SQL parameter counterparts.
   * `connection`: override the service-level DB connection
   * `query`: defines the parts of the SQL SELECT query to be executed.

 The SQL query is broken out into individual clauses of the SELECT query.
 This separation is beneficial for many reasons.
 Firstly, it guarantees that one cannot write a query that is not a SELECT query.
 Secondly, it provides a way to rearrange the clauses of a SQL query in a way that is more readable and more amenable to a logical thought process during query development.
-I prefer the from, where, select order because I logically think in that order when constructing a query.
-SQL, it seems, wants you to constructs your queries backwards!

 The final query is constructed as follows:

     [WITH XMLNAMESPACES (
-            '`xmlns:???`' AS ???
+        '`xmlns:???`' AS `???`
     )]
     [WITH `withCTEidentifier` AS (`withCTEexpression`)]
     SELECT `select`
     [FROM `from`]
     [WHERE `where`]
     [GROUP BY `groupBy`]
     [HAVING `having`]
     [ORDER BY `orderBy`]

 Hopefully this break-down is clear where each property of the `query` object goes in the constructed SELECT query.
 The only property absolutely required is `select`, of course.
 NOTE: If this form is too restrictive, advanced developers may opt for the `sql` property which overrides this deconstructed form and allows one to specify raw SQL query code.
 Use of this property should be discouraged though.
 The deconstructed form guarantees safety in that one cannot write a non-SELECT query.
 The `sql` property is only offered for complex SELECT query shapes that can otherwise not be specified in the deconstructed form.

 Versioning
 ----------